.45 Parabellum Bloodhound: Development and release

 The concept for .45 Parabellum Bloodhound was conceived by Sukeban Games' game director and writer Christopher Ortiz and the project's programmer during their high school years.
 Following the release of VA-11 Hall-A in 2016, Sukeban began working on its sequel, N1RV Ann-A. However, it was eventually put on hold as .45 Parabellum Bloodhound became the studio's primary project.
 Developed under the working title "Project D" since 2019, the game underwent several reboots, with the final iteration in progress since approximately 2022.
 Within about two years, the developers completed five of seven planned story chapters and finalized most of the game's features.
 While VA-11 Hall-A drew heavily on various inspirations, Ortiz aimed to minimize external influences for .45 Parabellum Bloodhound, except for the "initial spark" for the combat system, inspired by the 1998 game Parasite Eve, and other mechanics.
 He described the game as a "uniquely Sukeban experience".
 It is being developed using the Unity engine.

-Announced in July 2024, .45 Parabellum Bloodhound is scheduled to release for Windows.
+Announced in July 2024, .45 Parabellum Bloodhound is scheduled to release for Windows in the summer of 2026.